FREEDOM FROM RELIGIOUS PERSECUTION

 The International Religious Freedom Act will create a federal commission to monitor religion which will be chaired by a presidentially-appointed Ambassador at Large on International Religious Freedom and Special Adviser to the President on Religious Persecution as established in section 101(i) of the National Security Act of 1947:

-An online book, The Secret Story of a Cult Apologist, by Dr. Miguel Martinez, exposes "a network of seemingly 'independent academics' who actively lobby for cults such as Scientology in the courts, the media and in government, especially the international organization called CESNUR (Centre for Studies on New Religions)."
+An online book, The Secret Story of a Cult Apologist, by Dr. Miguel Martinez, exposes "a network of allegely 'independent academics' who actively lobby for cults such as Scientology in the courts, the media and in government.
+Notable among them is the international organization called CESNUR (Centre for Studies on New Religions)."

 Profile Of Scientology